renanthera/simc-wiki/Druids.md

 ## Procs
   * combo\_points\_wasted: combo points wasted because you were already capped.
-  * wrong\_eclipse\_wrath/starfire: number of times you casted wrath instead of starfire and vice-versa (unanticipated eclipse proc).
-With a perfect skill (1.0), it measures the efficiency of the actions list.

 ## Uptimes
   * energy\_cap: fraction of the fight spent with a full energy bar.